Skip to main content

 • Smithsonian Asian Pacific American Center - The Smithsonian Asian Pacific American Center brings history, art and culture to you through innovative museum experiences and digital initiatives.

-• Afghan Home USA - Afghan Home USA is a nonprofit, community-based organization to serve the Afghan community of the DMV area and beyond.
+• Afghan Home USA - Afghan Home USA serves the Afghan community of the DMV area and beyond through educational, fundraising, social, and cultural activities..

-• Asian Pacific American Legal Resource Center - APALRC’s mission is to advance the civil and legal rights of Asian Americans.
-APALRC’s goal is to ensure that Asian Americans can access government services and the legal system to protect and enforce their rights.
-APALRC’s strategy is to combine community legal education, individual representation, and systemic advocacy.
+• Asian Pacific American Legal Resource Center - APALRC’s mission is to advance the civil and legal rights of Asian Americans through community legal education, individual representation, and systemic advocacy.

 • Asian Americans/Pacific Islanders in Philanthropy (AAPIP) - AAPIP is a justice-minded national philanthropy serving organization that provides unique community spaces for Asian Americans, Native Hawaiians, Pacific Islanders, and allies in philanthropy.